WillemMe/PiSight/README.md

 # PiSight
-A primative Raspberry Pi Camera
+A primitive Raspberry Pi Camera
-PiSight is an atempt to use a raspberry Pi as an camera.
+PiSight is an attempt to use a raspberry Pi as an camera.
 With as main features being able to make timelapeses and GIF's.

 ## Motivation

 This was my second electronics and software combined project.
 My goal was to create something using a Raspberry Pi (zero).
-Eventualy I wanted to create a camera, strongly inspired by [PIX-E Gif camera](https://www.hackster.io/nick-brewer/pix-e-gif-camera-323965 "PIX-E GIF camera project").
+Eventually I wanted to create a camera, strongly inspired by [PIX-E Gif camera](https://www.hackster.io/nick-brewer/pix-e-gif-camera-323965 "PIX-E GIF camera project").

 ### Learning goals: